HiveMQ Data Governance Hub

-The HiveMQ Data Governance Hub provides mechanisms to define how MQTT data is handled in the HiveMQ broker.
-The first feature of our new Data Governance Hub is Data Validation.
+The HiveMQ Data Hub provides mechanisms to define how MQTT data and MQTT client behavior are handled in the HiveMQ broker.

-In the HiveMQ Data Governance Hub, data validation implements a declarative policy that checks whether your data sources are sending data in the data format you expect.
+• Data Validation in the HiveMQ Data Hub allows you to implement declarative policies that check whether your data sources are sending data in the data format you expect.

 This process ensures that the value of the data is assessed at an early stage in the data supply chain.